Oregand/Coupon-App-BackEnd/README.md

     $ vagrant up

-Once the VM has been created the server automatically starts.
+When the VM spins up the the server automatically starts.
 You can access the server at the folowing URL: http://localhost:8181.